If you or your limited company do not have enough money to settle debts on time, there is a strong chance of bankruptcy.

 If you choose to close your insolvent company, it will be removed from the Companies House register.

-Provided that no wrongdoing was found in the liquidator’s investigation, you will be allowed to become a director at a different company.
+If no wrongdoing was found in the liquidator’s investigation, you would be allowed to become a director at a different company.

-The main thing to remember is that there are legal restrictions for using the same name or a similar name as your old business when starting up a new one.
+The main thing to remember is that there are legal restrictions for using the same or similar name as your old business when starting up a new one.

 It’s essential first to seek professional advice, so contact us today.
 Our initial consultation is FREE.
 Here we will assess the viability of the business and offer advice on appropriate strategies.

 We will also advise on the solution options available concerning your specific situation and requirements regarding bankrupting a limited company.
 These solutions are wide-ranging, cost-effective, and flexible.